AravindRam/CSCI-572/README.md

-# CSCI 572 - Information Retrieval from Web Search Engines
+# Information Retrieval from Web Search Engines

 This repository contains the assignments done as part of the coursework.